ryanflorence/react-training/lessons/05-wrapping-dom-libs.md

 As soon as we call `setState` in the interval, React is gonna have a bad time because the node for the dialog element has been moved and has a bunch of new elements wrapping it.
-React only writes to the DOM, it never reads, so if you change it, it doesn't know what its supposed to do anymore.
+React only writes to the DOM, it never reads, so if you change it, it doesn't know what it's supposed to do anymore.

 Portals
 -------